pirovc/ganon/README.md

 `--ncbi-sequence-info` (used when `--input-target sequence`) allows the use of NCBI e-utils webservices or downloads accession2taxid files to extract target information.
 By default uses e-utils up-to 50000 sequences or downloads nucl_gb nucl_wgs from https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/ otherwise.
 Previously downloaded files can be directly provided.

 `--ncbi-file-info` (used when `--input-target file`) downloads assembly_summary.txt files to extract target information from https://ftp.ncbi.nlm.nih.gov/genomes/.
 Previously downloaded files can be directly provided.

+### ganon report

+#### report type (--report-type)

+Several reports are availble with `--report-type`: `reads`, `abundance`, `dist`, `corr`, `matches`.
+By default, `abundance` is reported.

+`reads` reports **sequence abundances** which are the basic proportion of reads classified in the sample.

+`abundance` will convert sequence abundance into **taxonomic abundances** by re-distributing read counts among leaf nodes and correcting by genome size.
+The re-distribution applies for reads classified with a LCA assignment and it is proportional to the number of unique matches of leaf nodes available in the ganon database (relative to the LCA node).
+Genome size is estimated based on [NCBI or GTDB auxiliary files](#genome-sizes---genome-size-files).
+Genome size correction is applied by rank based on default ranks only (superkingdom phylum class order family genus species assembly).
+Read counts in intermediate ranks will be corrected based on the closest parent default rank and re-assigned to its original rank.

+`dist` is the same of `reads` with read count re-distribution

+`corr` is the same of `reads` with correction by genome size

+`matches` will report the total number of matches classified, either unique or shared. *This report will output the total number of matches instead the total number of reads reported in all other reports.*

 ## Parameters